boscoh/pdbremix/readme.md

 #### Testing Vectors and Transforms

-Finally, we introduce functions to test similarity for vectors and transforms:
+Finally, we introduce functions to test similarity for vectors and transforms as floats are not exact and require tolerance for comparison:

 	is_similar_mag(a, b, small=0.0001)
 	is_similar_matrix(a, b, small=0.0001)